What is Schufa in Germany? A Complete Guide for Expats and Property Investors

 - Below 80%: Critical risk

-This credit rating in Germany is used by banks, landlords, and even mobile phone providers to assess your reliability as a customer.
+This credit score in Germany is used by banks, landlords, and mobile providers to assess reliability.
+It is also a key factor in a German financial background check, especially for rental applications.

 How Schufa Affects Expats and Property Buyers